titsuki/raku-Algorithm-ZobristHashing/README.md

     my $status = $zobrist.encode([["a"],["b"],["c"]]); # h(0,"a") xor h(1,"b") xor h(2,"c")
     my $status = $zobrist.encode([["ab"],["c"]]); # h(0,"ab") xor h(1,"c")

 Returns the hash value which represents the status of the input sequence.
 If the input value is the nested array, it flattens this and handles as a 1-dimensional array.
-If the input value is empty, it returns type object Int.
+If the input value is empty, it returns the type object Int.

 ### get(Int $position, Str $type)